vhub-team/native-db/functions/0xCEA66DAD478CD39B.md

 # WEAPON::SET_FLASH_LIGHT_FADE_DISTANCE

 ## Summary
-Set the distance at which flashlights are no longer drawn.
+Set the distance at which flashlights are no longer drawn

 ## Parameters
 * **FLOAT** distance: